kibeomKim/GACE-GDAN/README.md

 `self.gpu_ids_test = [0,1]`

 are your id of gpus.
-If you have only one, leave [0] and if more, you can allocate more gpus.
+If you have only one, leave [0] and if more, you may allocate more gpus.

 Especially, `self.num_training_process` is more than yours, it cause an error.